-In keeping with the Framework for Fifth Generation (5G) Public Mobile Telecommunications Networks the upper 3.5 GHz band (3.7-4.2 GHz) would not be considered for allocation to public mobile telecommunications services because of the current state of licensees in the band in Trinidad and Tobago, and international references on 5G and radio altimeters coexistence.
+In keeping with the Framework for Fifth Generation (5G) Public Mobile Telecommunications Networks, the upper 3.5 GHz band (3.7-4.2 GHz) is not considered for allocation to public mobile telecommunications services because of the current licensees in the band in Trinidad and Tobago, and international references on 5G and radio altimeters coexistence.
 Only the lower 3.5 GHz band (3.3-3.7 GHz) will be considered for the allocation to public mobile telecommunications services.

 Within the lower 3.5 GHz band, BWA network operators are assigned spectrum in the range 3.4-3.6 GHz, totalling 100 MHz.
 There are also assignments in 3.6-3.7 GHz for other services.
-Two blocks totalling 190 MHz of contiguous spectrum in the ranges 3.3-3.4 GHz and from 3.55-3.64 GHz are available.
+A total of 200 MHz of spectrum in the ranges 3.3-3.4 GHz and 3.55-3.65 GHz is available for PMTS.
+Spectrum in the range 3.4-3.55 GHz will remain available for BWA services.